BOS - LAX

 KAYAK’s top tips for finding a cheap flight from Boston to Los Angeles

-• Looking for a cheap flight from Boston to Los Angeles?
-25% of our users found flights on this route for £297 or less one-way and £310 or less round-trip.
+• Looking for a cheap flight from Los Angeles to Boston?
+25% of our users found flights on this route for £143 or less one-way.

 • Most of the flights from Boston to Los Angeles depart from Boston Logan International Airport and arrive at Los Angeles International Airport, in California.
 On average, flights on this route take a little more than six hours to arrive.
 Nonstop flights from Boston to Los Angeles can be booked via Delta Airlines, JetBlue, United Airlines, American Airlines, and Alaska Airlines.